JakubJukl/water-tracker-auth/readme.md

 - `/records/search/findByDrinkType?type=WATER` Displays all records, where the type is WATER

 ### Example DDL

+Don't forget to change the owner to the user, that spring uses to connect to the database.

 ```SQL
 CREATE TABLE users (
     username VARCHAR(255) NOT NULL,